 Lupita Nyong’o: I was at the Yale School of Drama and I was just about to graduate.
 At that time, we got to do a showcase in New York and in LA.
 It’s basically our coming out event.
 We perform in front of invited industry professionals.
 So I was finally allowed to audition for some professional gigs.
-My manager received this script for consideration for one of her other clients, Garrett Dillahunt, who plays Armsby in the movie.
-And she read it and saw the role of Patsey and she thought I’d be good for it.
+My manager received this script for consideration for one of her other clients, Garret Dillahunt, who plays Armsby in the movie.
+She read it and saw the role of Patsey and thought I’d be good for it.
 She had me go on tape when I was in New York for the showcase, and then the next week I happened to be in LA for the showcase there.
 She invited the casting office to come and watch my work, after which [casting director] Francine Maisler called me in for an audition.

 I read that finding the right actress for Patsey was like finding the right Scarlett O’Hara for Gone with the Wind.
 What was the audition process like?

 Lupita Nyong’o: It was a one hour audition, grueling as hell.
 She put me through the wringer, but she told me this is what I have to do because this is what the role requires.
 It was one of the hardest auditions I’ve ever been through — until two weeks later, when I went down to Louisiana to audition with Steve [McQueen]… That was another one hour’s work on camera working with him, and an interview that probably took another hour.
 It was him asking me about my life and what I want to do and stuff like that.
 Finally, in the evening we went to dinner and he surprised me with Michael Fassbender’s appearance… I had a moment of just talking with Michael and that was it.
 The next day I flew back to New Haven and got the call from Steve himself offering me the part.
 I was weak in the knees.